Medicare tests a solution to soaring hospice costs: Let private insurers run it

 The hope is they can take that experience and those skills, like coordinating care and vetting the quality of providers, and apply them to improve hospice.
 Because private insurers get paid a lump sum to manage each Medicare patient, they are also motivated to keep costs down.

 "There's a natural alignment here," said Susanne McComic, who's overseeing the health insurer Humana's involvement in the hospice demonstration.
 McComic said Humana had two main reasons for participating.
-First, they wanted to deliver better care to vulnerable members, and second, it made business sense: They own 40% of Gentiva, a large hospice chain.
+First, it wanted to deliver better care to vulnerable members, and second, it made business sense: It owns 40% of Gentiva, a large hospice chain.

 A larger role for private insurers makes some experts uneasy, especially when it comes to end of life care.
 Joan Teno, a Brown University researcher and former hospice medical director, points to the United Kingdom's experiment known as the Liverpool Care Pathway as a cautionary tale.